Greenwashing in the EU: How to Spot It — and How Brussels Is Fighting Back

 Source: The Choice

-2. Be cautious of vague and unclear terminology.
 Terms like “eco-friendly” or “green” without clear explanations or evidence might signal greenwashing.
 Genuine sustainable brands usually specify exactly why and how their products or services are environmentally friendly.
-The European Commission press corner section on the “Right to repair” can help consumers recognize legitimate claims

-3. Look beyond attractive slogans and carefully evaluate transparency.
 Real sustainability means companies provide thorough and detailed information about their overall environmental impact—not just selectively highlighting one minor positive action.
 Furthermore, truly sustainable businesses back up their environmental claims with solid evidence and detailed reports.
-Information about emissions, supply chains, or resource usage should be easily accessible and clearly documented.
+Information about emissions or resource usage should be easily accessible and clearly documented.
+But this isn’t mandatory yet.
+Full supply chain disclosure is not required until the Corporate Sustainability Due Diligence Directive (CSDDD) comes into force.
 Finally, remember that visuals can also be deceptive.
 Overusing green colors or nature-themed imagery might make products appear more sustainable than they actually are.
 Such tactics are common strategies used to distract consumers from examining the company’s true environmental impact.

-These three quick steps have been summarized below:
+Still, the abovementioned three quick steps have been summarized below:

 When Green Turns Grey: How Greenwashing Harms the EU

-The consequences of Greenwashing are felt at every level—from individual consumers to the broader European economy and regulatory frameworks.
+The consequences of greenwashing are felt at every level—from individual consumers to the broader European economy and regulatory frameworks.

 Source: U4 Anti-Corruption Resource Centre